GChristensen/ishell/README.md

 of iShell preview area (so you can pass it to `CmdUtils.previewAjax`, for example), but has a new nice `set` method which sets element's innerHTML property for you.

-Because command editor uses a custom preprocessor to instantiate object-oriented commands, CmdUtils API (or its modern `cmdAPI` variant) is the only way to create new built-in commands in the case if you want to hack and rebuild iShell.
+Because command editor uses a custom preprocessor to instantiate object-oriented commands, CmdUtils API (or its modern `cmdAPI` variant) is currently the only way to create new built-in commands in the case if you want to hack and rebuild iShell.

 ### Builtin command API keys